OleHolmNielsen/Slurm_tools/partitions/README.md

 History
 -------

-The showpartitions tool was inspired by the excellent tool ```spart```, see https://github.com/mercanca/spart
+The showpartitions tool was inspired by the excellent tool ```spart```, see https://github.com/mercanca/spart, and has more or less the same functionality.